hei9gag/app-config/README.md

+# What is this repo about
+This is a repository to demostrate how to implement CD using K8S, Helm Chart and ArgoCD.
+To run the pipeline locally you have to install Docker Desktop with K8S enabled (or Minikube), Helm and ArgoCD.
+Please update the port value and docker image if you want to test your own docker image.

 # What is Helm
 Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.